 It’s much, much simpler just to put a second cover over the first beanbag cover.
 Think pillowcases.
 Then when that outer case gets a bit dingy, if you’re not going to call on the carpet cleaning company to come around with their upholstery cleaning machines, you can take that outer cover off and wash that without any headaches.

 White Mug Rings on Wood Aren’t A Disaster

 My Mum would just about hit the roof if someone put a hot mug or a dripping mug down on some of the wood furniture, such as that lovely old oak dresser we used to have.
-However, what I know now is that the resulting white rings aren’t the end of the world.
-They’re very easy to remove with nothing simpler than good old olive oil or any other vegetable oil.
-The reason why linseed oil is used so often for wood polish is that it’s no good for eating; all oils work well.
+However, I know now that the resulting white rings aren’t the end of the world.
+They’re straightforward to remove with nothing simpler than good old olive oil or any other vegetable oil.
+Linseed oil is used so often for wood polish because it’s no good for eating; all oils work well.
 Rub a little bit in and let it soak in, then buff up.
 Problem solved!

 Wrap the Broom Before Sweeping Cobwebs

 Those cobwebs that spiders insist on spinning in corners are best reached with a broom.
 However, if you use the broom with the bristles bare, it will remove the cobweb all right, but then you’ve got the fiddly job of getting the dead flies and sticky threads off the bristles or risk getting them all over the next place you sweep.